M&A, car sales help European shares to new 8-year high

 Auto stocks advanced also after industry figures showed the sector's recovery broadened to France and Spain, Italy and Portugal in March.

-Greece's Athex index was up 0.9 percent after the country confirmed it will pay a 450 million euro ($485 million) loan installment to the International Monetary Fund and the ECB raised the cap on emergency liquidity assistance that Greek banks can draw.
+Greek shares steadied, with Athens's benchmark Athex General Composite Share Index (ATG) up 0.5 percent after the country confirmed it will pay a 450 million euro ($485 million) loan installment to the International Monetary Fund.

 With many equity indexes up 20 percent or more this year, some traders were worrying a pullback may be imminent.